-Peru’s varied terrain, which includes mountains, deserts and rainforests, means that the country also has a mixed climate across its different regions.
-The extreme altitude changes mean that one part of the country may be experiencing freezing cold temperatures, while the coastal regions are simultaneously experiencing hot, sunny weather.
+Peru has a varied terrain with a mixed climate across its different regions.
+The extreme altitude changes of the mountainous landscape mean that one part of the country may be experiencing freezing cold temperatures, while the coastal regions have sunny weather.

-The Pacific coastal regions have an unusual dry desert climate and experience little rainfall.
-Lima, which is located a bit further inland, also has low rainfall.
-On the other hand, the mountainous and jungle regions experience heavy rains, particularly in the peak rainy season from January to March.
+The Pacific coastal regions have an unusual, dry desert climate and experience little rainfall.
+The capital of Peru, Lima, is located a bit further inland and also has low rainfall.
+On the other hand, the mountainous and jungle regions experience heavy rains, particularly in the peak wet season from January to March.

-Lightweight clothing is generally needed in summer, but if visiting mountainous regions, warm, thermal clothing is required.
-Waterproof clothing is essential in the rainy regions.
+Lightweight clothing is generally needed in summer, but in mountainous regions, warm thermal clothing is essential.
+Waterproof clothing is required in the rainy regions.

 Are you an expat living in Peru?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Peru.
 Please contact us if you'd like to contribute.

 Cigna Global can tailor an international health insurance plan to perfectly fit the needs of you and your family.
 With 86 million customers in over 200 countries, Cigna Global has unrivalled experience in dealing with varied and unique medical situations and delivering high standards of service wherever you live in the world.